 Access denied for user ‘root’@’localhost.’

-If you try to login with root, it possible that phpMyAdmin will show the access denied error.
+If you try to log in with the root, phpMyAdmin may show the access denied error.
 Cause the phpMyAdmin configuration.
 First, you have to give full privileges to the root user upon phpmyadmin database and then change the username on phpMyAdmin.

 Login to MySQL: